HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required attribute for LiveSync Push WCM Design Library**

-    Use this attribute to specify the WCM Design Library folder path that contains all static WebDAV-based files to be pushed to the DX WCM Design Library.
-This attribute accepts the folder path of the WebDAV-based WCM Design Library folder:
+    Use this attribute to specify the WCM Design Library folder path that contains all files to be pushed to the DX WCM Design Library.
+This attribute accepts the folder path of the WCM Design Library folder previously pulled by the LiveSync Pull WCM Design Library feature:

     ```shell
     -wcmLibraryPath <value>